The Ultimate Guide to Storytelling in Marketing & Business

 Your objective and call-to-action (CTA) are similar, but your CTA will establish the action you’d like your audience to take after reading.

-What exactly do you want your readers to do after reading?
-Do you want them to donate money, subscribe to a newsletter, take a course, or buy a product?
-Outline this alongside your objective to make sure they line up.
+What exactly do I want my readers to do after reading?
+Do I want them to donate money, subscribe to a newsletter, take a course, or buy a product?
+I outline my intentions alongside your objective to make sure they line up.

 For example, if your objective is to foster community or collaboration, your CTA might be to “Tap the share button below.”